 An exhibit to amplify their voices

-The Museum is currently working on an exhibit called Ododo Wa: Stories of Girls in War.
+The Museum is currently presenting an exhibit about these stories and experiences called Ododo Wa: Stories of Girls in War.
 “Ododo Wa” was the title of the storytelling initiative of the Ugandan Justice and Reconciliation Project that originally brought Grace, Evelyn and other women together.
 “Ododo wa” translates as “our stories” but it can also be used to refer to stories or tales told to children.
-In choosing bright colours and hand-made drawings, we seek to evoke these meanings and to connect the exhibit to the storytelling and healing process that evolved, for Grace and Evelyn, into advocacy for justice.

-Ododo Wa: Stories of Girls in War will amplify Grace and Evelyn’s unique voices and perspectives.
+Ododo Wa: Stories of Girls in War amplifies Grace and Evelyn’s unique voices and perspectives.
 Our goal in selecting images and artifacts, writing exhibit text and creating films is to let their hopes and dreams, courage, strength, voice and agency shine through.
-Bright colours and hand-made drawings will help to evoke these meanings and shape a story that is ultimately one of healing and advocacy for justice.
+Bright colours and hand‐made drawings evoke these meanings and shape a story that is ultimately one of healing and advocacy for justice.

-Animation will be used for creativity in storytelling and to ensure the content is accessible to a wide audience, including younger people.
-We are pleased to share the first few seconds of a film that is now in development for the upcoming exhibit.
-These opening seconds of Grace’s film show a blue thread forming into a school uniform.
+Animation is used for creative storytelling and to ensure the content is accessible to a wide audience, including younger people.
+We are pleased to share the first few seconds of a film that is presented in the exhibit.
+The opening of Grace’s film shows a blue thread forming into a school uniform.
 The thread is made stronger by other threads, representing the survivors who joined together to form an advocacy organization.

-Ododo Wa: Stories of Girls in War opens in the Rights Today gallery on Level 5 in October 2019.
+Ododo Wa: Stories of Girls in War can be seen in the Rights Today gallery on Level 5 until December 2021.